 If yes, verify if this is a second dose or third dose.
-If this is a second dose of mRNA COVID-19 vaccine, be sure it is from the same manufacturer as the previous dose and that the second dose is being administered within the correct timeframe (21 days from first dose for Pfizer; 28 days from first dose for Moderna).
-If patient does not recall previous COVID-19 vaccine received, check medical records, NYSIIS, CIR, or CDC vaccination cards to help determine the initial product received.
+If this is a second dose of mRNA COVID-19 vaccine, be sure it is from the same manufacturer as the previous dose and that the second dose is being administered within the correct timeframe (21 days from first dose for Pfizer).
+If the patient does not recall previous COVID-19 vaccine received, check medical records, NYSIIS, CIR, or CDC vaccination cards to help determine the initial product received.
 The second dose of an mRNA COVID-19 vaccine should be administered as close to the recommended interval as possible.
-The Janssen COVID-19 vaccine only requires one dose.

-If this is a third dose, verify if this is a booster dose of the Pfizer COVID-19 vaccine or an additional third dose for a person who is moderately to severely immunocompromised.
-If this is a booster dose, verify that the person received Pfizer COVID-19 vaccine for their primary series, that it has been at least 6 months since the second dose, and that they have a qualifying condition.
-Qualifying conditions for a booster Pfizer dose are listed in questions 10-14.
+If this is a third dose, verify if this is a booster dose of the Pfizer COVID-19 vaccine, or an additional third dose for a person who is moderately to severely immunocompromised.
+If this is a booster dose, verify that the person received Pfizer COVID-19 vaccine for their primary series, that it has been at least 6 months since the second dose.
+Individuals recommended to receive a booster should speak with their healthcare provider about which vaccine is best for their booster dose.
+If they choose a different vaccine booster, according to FDA and CDC guidelines, they can select from any FDA-approved or authorized COVID-10 vaccine for which they are eligible.
+Please see CDC's Interim Clinical Considerations for Use of COVID-19 Vaccines for more information on booster dosing and considerations for clinicians regarding the different vaccine products.